Fact checked

 Update it after life changes: It’s essential to keep your will up-to-date as life changes.
 Consider setting a calendar reminder every 6 or 12 months, so your will doesn’t collect dust and reflects your most current wishes.

-Let your executor know you’ve picked them: It’s a role that requires a lot of responsibility; therefore you should inform the person they’ve been chosen in order to avoid any surprises down the road.
+Talk to your executor: It’s a role that requires a lot of responsibility; therefore you should inform the person they’ve been chosen in order to avoid any surprises down the road.

-Tell your executor and or family where it’s located: A will is pretty useless if nobody can find it!
+Tell your executor and or family where it’s located: If no one can find your will, the courts will assume you died without one.
 Make sure to let a trusted family member or your executor know where they can access it should something happen to you.

 Register your will: Willful provides free registration on the Canada Will Registry so if your family or executor forgets where you stored your will, they can find its location through the will registry.
 (Read more about will registry)